 How do you build a multi-channel onboarding sequence?

-Example multi-channel flow for the First Action milestone:
+Example multi-channel flow for First Action

 How do you measure activation rate and prove it’s working?

-Healthy benchmarks:
+Healthy benchmarks

 | Metric | Poor | Average | Good | Great |